d-lynch95/Portfolio-1-GreatOceanRoadsters/README.md

  - I tried to create a pair of buttons on the index page with class to action of Find Out More and Contact Us.
 I nested an anchor tag within the button but this did not pass html validation.
 I searched on [stack overflow](https://stackoverflow.com/questions/6393827/can-i-nest-a-button-element-inside-an-a-using-html5) and found a solution.
 In the end I opted to keep the a tag and style it with CSS to resemble a button.

   - Once the site was deployed I had issues with viewing the hero images on each page.
 This was due to the use of absolute file paths.
 Once we changed them to relative file paths the images loaded without issues.

+  - There was an issue with the confirmation.html page.
+This page was supposed to be the destination for form submission.
+After receiving help from Sean Young on slack I was told that we do not yet have the requisite knowledge to format the server to accept form submissions.
+I have added the submission page from the love running project provided by the Code Institute.